dmansour2000/FrontendChallenge/README.md

 ### Getting Started:

-- Clone the Repository: Use git clone ``` https://github.com/dmansour2000/FrontendChallenge.git ``` to clone this repository.
+- Download (from the green button above) or Clone the Repository: Use git clone ``` https://github.com/dmansour2000/FrontendChallenge.git ``` to clone this repository.
-- Install Dependencies: Run pod install in your terminal to install the required CocoaPods dependency (RXSwift, Reachability, etc).
 - Run the App: Open the project in Xcode and run the app on your desired iOS device or simulator.